freeman42x/haskell-editor-setup/README.md

 Steps:

 * Install Nix on your operating system
-* Install GHC and cabal-install using Nix
+* Install GHC and cabal-install
 * Install the editor / IDE of your choice
+* Install Haskell IDE Engine executable
 * Install the extensions for your editor / IDE that help with Haskell development

 ## Install Nix on your operating system